dearhive/MashShare/readme.txt

 > #### Mashshare - The Social Media Ecosystem
 > This free Social Media Icons Plugin is a professional and highly customizable<br />
 > ecosystem for social media sharing and optimizing of your valuable content.<br />
 >
+> Do not slow down loading time of your website with other sharing buttons and prevent ranking loose.
+> Other social buttons are often using external scripts which are slowing down the loading time of your entire website.

+> Mashshare is using NO external script dependencies.
+All code is loaded directly from your website and Mashshare ensures yours and your visitors privacy.  <br />

-<strong>See the demonstration video by Katrinah.com</strong>
+<strong>See a demonstration video by Katrinah.com</strong>
 [youtube https://www.youtube.com/watch?v=vRSE-pQJTBQ]

-> No external script dependencies are needed and and all code resides on your site.
-> So the default share buttons ensure yours and your visitors privacy! <br />
 >
 > It gives you per default a large total share counter beside three large
-> prominent Share Buttons for your Twitter tweets, Facebook shares and the option<br />
+> prominent Share Buttons for your Twitter tweets, Facebook share and the option<br />
 > to place a prominent subscribe button for your news feed and mailing list.
 > This services are free per default including great support.
-> There is no need to have an account like other share services demands from you <br />
+> There is no need to create an account! <br />
 >
 > We also offer free Add-Ons for specifing social sharing image, title, description and twitter hashtags and think this is satisfying for most website owners who need a free and effective working social sharing solution.<br />
 >